SU-SWS/decanter-web/content/_pages/about-contributing.md

 fits with the scope and aims of the project.
 It's up to _you_ to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+<a href="/page/about-contributing-what-can-i-contribute/" class="su-link su-link--action">Learn more about how we evaluate feature requests</a>

 ## Pull requests